BenjaminTan99/CRUD-User-Ranking-System/UserRankingSystem/README.md

    e.g. curl -X GET "http://0.0.0.0:5043/api/users/rank/1"

-Known bugs:
+**Known bugs**
 Currently there is an issue where the ID is not resetted to the minimum value after that ID has been deleted.
 However, this bug should not affect the APIs on their own. e.g. Adding user 1 and 2 then deleting user 1 and adding the another user will result in the new user having ID 3.

 There is also a possibility of the original database being filled with some data.
 Please reset or create a new database before testing.

 **File structure**
 Below is the overall file structure of the user ranking system.